Conchita: 'To be clear, this is not a joke'

 "I really studied the material because I really wanted to nail it," she says.

-The biggest challenge was to perfect Barbara Streisand's The Way We Were.
+The biggest challenge was to perfect Barbra Streisand's The Way We Were.

 "Like many people, I know it just from singing along and thinking, 'How beautiful'.
 Then when I started rehearsing I realised, 'This is why she's a legend!'